Bhirrana: Dating

+In a review article, Garge has written a "tentative chronological bracket" of "6000(?)-4600-3800" for the "lowermost levels" of Bhirrana, and "3200-2800 B.C.E." for the remainder of Period I of Bhirrana.
+Archaeologist Gregory Possehl—a leading expert of the Indus Valley civilization—expressed reservations "about temporal assertions made on the basis of radiocarbon dates" from Bhirrana.

 Excavations

-The Excavation Branch-I, Nagpur of the Archaeological Survey of India excavated this site for three field seasons during 2003–04, 2004–05 and 2005–06.
+The Excavation Branch-I, Nagpur of the Archaeological Survey of India excavated this site for three field seasons from 2003–2006.
 Several publications have been written on it by Rao et al.